edwardhj/edwardhj/README.md

 ### My Professional Self 🏢
 I am a detail-oriented and motivated Full Stack Software Engineer based in Los Angeles, California.

 I have a BS in Business Administration and a BS in Accounting from the University of Southern California.
-Post graduation, I'm a consultant for KPMG, based out of the Los Angeles office.
+After graduating, I worked as a consultant for KPMG, based out of the Los Angeles office.
-Currently, I'm pursuing a Masters degree in Computer Science from the University of Pennsylvania
+Currently, I'm pursuing a Masters degree in Computer Science from the University of Pennsylvania.

 When I'm not busy at work, I spend my time taking classes, learning more about software engineering!
 I love all aspects of technology and am deeply interested in programming solutions that will spark societal change.